SatoryKono/ChEMBL_data_acquisition/docs/en/OUTPUT.md

 The JSON summary reproduces the same metrics and adds severity tags (`info`, `warn`, `error`) reflecting threshold breaches configured in `system.doc_quality`.

+_Updated for the standard CSV + metadata bundle on 2025-10-19._